microsoft/Video_Call_MOS/README.md

 The dataset contains 10 reference videos and 1467 degraded videos that were transmitted via Microsoft Teams calls and contain various typical video call distortions.
 It also includes [P.910 Crowd](https://github.com/microsoft/P.910) subjective video MOS ratings (see paper for more info).

 ## Evaluating
 To evaluate the default VCM or a newly trained model, the following script can be run.
-It also plots correlation diagrams and per-frame MOS predictions and compares the results to VMAF (it should reproduce exactly the same results as shown above in [Validation results](#Validation-results)).
+It also plots correlation diagrams and per-frame MOS predictions and compares the results to VMAF (it should reproduce exactly the same results as shown above in [Performance](#Performance)).
 The path variables `data_dir` and `csv_file` within the script need to be updated before executing.

 ```bash
 python run_evaluation_and_plotting.py